7.4 The MAMA Detectors

 first-order G230L

 mode has been registered.
 Following a correction for the temperature dependence, the sensitivities of the FUV first-order modes decrease linearly with time by wavelength-dependent amounts ranging up to a few percent per year.
 For the NUV first-order configurations, the sensitivities increased during the first 1.5 years of STIS operations and then began to drop, by wavelength-dependent amounts comparable to those in the FUV.
 There was a significant slow-down in the decline of the time-dependent sensitivity (TDS) of all STIS observational modes beginning in 2002.
 All detectors continued to decline during the years STIS was inoperative.
 For the STIS Echelle modes, the TDS corrections adopted are taken to be the same as for the corresponding low-order modes.
-Note that new photometric throughput tables were created based on Cycle 17 data, and then were updated again in 2023 (July 2023 STAN).
+New photometric throughput tables were created based on Cycle 17 data, and then were updated again in 2023 (July 2023 STAN).
 TDS corrections for all STIS spectra are implemented in the data reduction pipeline (see Section 15.1).
-Figure 7.15 shows the sensitivity trends for the STIS NUV and FUV MAMAs.
+Figure 7.15 shows the sensitivity trends for the STIS NUV and FUV MAMAs averaged over wavelength coverage.
+Note that sensitivity corrections are determined using discrete wavelength ranges within the overall wavelength coverage of a single low-resolution grating.
 Synphot and the ETC also include TDS corrections for STIS data.
-For Cycle 32, these default to the estimated throughputs for April, 2025.
+For Cycle 33, these default to the estimated throughputs for April, 2026.

 7.4.4 Optical Performance